SAVE THE DATE: MD Alumni Weekend, May 5 – 7, 2023

-The Office of Alumni Relations at Wake Forest School of Medicine serves alumni from eight constituencies representing programs offered by Wake Forest School of Medicine and Wake Forest Baptist Medical Center.
+The Office of Alumni Relations at Wake Forest University School of Medicine serves alumni from eight constituencies representing programs offered by the school of medicine and Wake Forest Baptist Medical Center.

 We also assist alumni who want to make philanthropic gifts to scholarship.
 On average, more than 90 percent of our medical students receive scholarship and loan support each year to secure their education.
 Yet, most students still incur educational debt.
 Members of recent MD classes have graduated with an average medical school debt of more than $150,000 each.
 The projected debt average for the MD Class of 2019 is $197,000.

 Scholarship endowment makes a significant difference: Every $1,000 in scholarship support can reduce a student's potential indebtedness by two to five times that amount, depending on the student's loan package.
-See a complete list of endowed scholarships at the Wake Forest School of Medicine.
+See a complete list of endowed scholarships at the school of medicine.

 - Alumni Event Host